komali2/blog/content/posts/bootcamp-job-search.md

 longest of their cohort to find a job.

 If you have the means, I recommend avoiding get a part time job, even if it means going into debt.
-I've seen many students turn a post-bootcamp partime job into a permanent job because of how hard it is to maintain a job search while working.
+I've seen many students turn a post-bootcamp part time job into a permanent job because of how hard it is to maintain a job search while working.